akeneo/pim-helpcenter/content/md/productivity/project-widget-in-dashboard.md

 ![image](../img/dummy.png)

 ::: info
-The project creator is the only one who can select «All contributor» or another contributor.
+The project creator is the only one who can select `All contributor` or another contributor.
 :::

-If you have no project, the widget will display users the message: You have no current project, start a new project.
+If you have no project, the widget will display users the message: `You have no current project, start a new project`.

 ![image](../img/dummy.png)